 Malta has never been known for its greenery.
 Any visitor flying to the Islands from mid May to early October, will see a below a rocky landscape shimmering white in the heat.
+But Malta in spring, that’s a different matter.

 It’s thought that even in prehistory, at the time of the last temple builders, the islands were largely afforested.
 When the Knights of St John arrived in Malta in 1530, they reported that the islands were ‘…merely a rock of soft sandstone…scarcely covered with more than three or four feet of earth…no running water, nor even wells….wood was so scarce it was sold by the pound…’.
 In all, they found Malta ‘…extremely disagreeable – indeed almost insupportable – particularly in summer.’